About

 • Quick, simple recipe, and it’s great for crowds!

-What is the perfect cobbler?
+What is peach cobbler?

 There are only two criteria that make a perfect cobbler,